An Integrated development environment (IDE) is software that helps in software development.

 RStudio is available as open-source and commercial, both.
 It’s for the R language, which is known for data mining and statistics work.

-You can execute R code through IDE console and offer powerful features to build and debug.
+You can execute R code through the IDE console and offer powerful features to build and debug.
 It lets you create beautiful interactive graphs with the help of Shiny and ggvis.

 If you curiuos to learn R then you must check this bestselling Text Mining and NLP processing in R course.